 EIFS has been the standard in exterior building materials for many years now, on commercial and residential buildings.
 EIFS is a cladding technique designed to protect and insulate buildings while reducing energy costs.
-Though a particular layering process, starting inside the building and extending to the outer wall, the EIFS process insulates while preventing moisture build-up within the system.
-Besides, EIFS stucco can be painted virtually any color that you may require.
+Through a particular layering process, starting inside the building and extending to the outer wall, the EIFS process insulates while preventing moisture build-up within the system.
+Besides, EIFS stucco can be painted in virtually any color that you may require.
 The porous surface absorbs paint with ease, offering long-lasting curb appeal and structural protection.

 The installation of EIFS requires an expert’s touch to achieve a beautiful and durable outer building shell.
 When obtaining bids for your EIFS project, you should always find verified applicators.
 We are a certified company in EIFS handling, and our team has full certifications in all forms of accepted commercial stucco fittings.
-Moreover, we have the experience that you can depend on, with high rise EIFS designs, small business, and residential buildings, EIFS reconstruction, and a variety of synthetic stucco maintenance.
+Moreover, we have the experience that you can depend on, with high-rise EIFS designs, small business, and residential buildings, EIFS reconstruction, and a variety of synthetic stucco maintenance.

 The most common type of EIFS used today is the system that includes a drainage cavity, which allows all moisture to exit the wall.
 EIFS with drainage typically consists of the following components:

 - An optional water-resistive barrier (WRB) that covers the substrate

 - A drainage plane between the WRB and the insulation board

 - Insulation board typically made of expanded polystyrene (EPS) which is secured with an adhesive or mechanically to the substrate